pradeephubgit/questdb.io/docs/reference/configuration.md

 w.alert.reconnectDelay=250
 ```

-Of all properties, only `w.alert.class` and `w.alert.level` are required, the
+Of all the properties, only `w.alert.class` and `w.alert.level` are required, and the
-rest assume default values as stated above (except for `w.alert.alertTargets`
+rest assume default values as stated above (except `w.alert.alertTargets`
 which is empty by default).

 Alert targets are specified using `w.alert.alertTargets` as a comma-separated